aspeez/InvestmentEngine/COLUMN_REFERENCE.md

 **Values:** One of the 12 Finviz sectors — always a string.

-**Investment context:** The engine selects the top 10 stocks per sector to ensure diversity across the consolidated CSV.
-Use Sector to benchmark a ticker against its peers.
+**Investment context:** Use Sector to benchmark a ticker against its peers.
+The engine does not cap or filter by sector — all scored tickers appear in the output.

 ---